FAccTRec/facctrec2025/cfp/index.md

 Manuscripts must be submitted through EasyChair and will be reviewed by our program committee.
 The review process is single-blind; the authors’ names do not need to be anonymized.
 Presentations will be held in an oral or a poster style.

 ### Position Papers
 Position papers address one or more of the above topics of interests or practical issues in building responsible recommendations.
-These could be either research systems or production systems in the industry.Position papers connecting FAccTRec topics to recent events or public discussions are also welcome.
+These could be either research systems or production systems in the industry.
+Position papers connecting FAccTRec topics to recent events or public discussions are also welcome.

 ### Research Papers